thanpolas/kansas-docs/README.md

 ## <a name='errors'>Kansas Errors</a>

 Kansas *signs* all error Objects so you have a better chance of determining what went wrong.
-All error Constructors are exposed through the `api.error` namespace.
+All error Constructors are exposed through the `kansas.error` namespace.

-### <a name='errors-BaseError'>api.error.BaseError</a>
+### <a name='errors-BaseError'>kansas.error.BaseError</a>

 All Kansas errors inherit from this Class.
 BaseError provides these properties: